US military body transfer cases, aluminum, flicker bulbs, electrical wiring, conveyor belt, pewter, chain, pulleys, aircraft cable, hardware

 115.5 x 81.5 x 79 cm

-strings that show the wind
+installation view, strings that show the wind, JTT, New York

 “A pair of stainless steel trolleys once used to transport chemical barrels now carry twin drapes of rubber-backed concrete cloth.
 They spiral upward as in a wringing vortex, with a bright serpentine outline created at their edge by neon tubes.
 Mobile yet substantiated by weight, the hollow centers formed by the fabric are set with cast glass lenses once intended for a homemade telescope, handmade by the artist’s father.
 Tucked behind, polished concrete hemispheres hold a tetrad of liquid candles.
 Wheels, lenses, and half-globes, permit the potentialities of each of these elements to tilt, rotate, and spin.
 The technological shifts suggested in this neon/candle dichotomy do not propose a compromise, however, but rather an acknowledgement of our desire in time-sensing, and of time-being.
 In outer space, we have been measuring distance with the speed of light.”